Check for Liens on Property Canada: The 5-Minute Search That Saves $50,000+

 • Judgment liens from lawsuits

-• Mechanics liens that morphed into judgments
+• Builder liens that turned into judgments

-Why they're dangerous:
+Why they are dangerous:

 • Multiple mortgages can exist at the same time